vincentdavis/wrh-organization/README.md

 ## Installing:

 ### Backend Prod
-Currently prodction is running on Ubuntu 22.04 (LTS) There is a install script in the utils folder.
+- Currently prodction is running on Ubuntu 22.04 (LTS)
+- There is a install script in the utils folder.
+- runs under user appuser

 ### Backend Dev
-For developement, use python 3.10+ run pip install -r requirement.txt
+- For developement, use python 3.10+
+- run pip install -r requirement.txt

 ### Frontend
 1. Install all packages